 The setup dialog allows the setting of different things.
-It consists of tabs on the top allowing to select the wanted page.
-Currently 5 pages are available:
+It's look and feel depends on the operating system.
+On a desktop it is a dialog box and consists of tabs on the top allowing to select the wanted page.